-Prior to the placement of Zone F material, a 1.5 m wide trench was excavated in previously placed rockfill material on the downstream side of the till core.
-(Photo 12) This trench was excavated along the downstream design line along the till to expose the previously placed filter at a depth of approximately 0.9 m or three 0.3 m till lifts.
-The filter material was then end dumped by a haul truck into the trench and smoothed off at surface with a grader.
-(Photos 13-14)
+Prior to the placement of Zone F material, a 1.5 m wide trench was excavated in previously placed rockfill material on the downstream side of the Zone S (Photo 12).
+This trench was excavated along the downstream design line along the Zone S to expose the previously placed Zone F at a depth of approximately 0.9 m (equivalent to three (3) 0.3 m Zone S lifts).
+Zone F material was then end dumped by a haul truck into the trench and smoothed off at surface with a grader (Photos 13-14).

-5.3.4 Zone T - Transition NAG Rock
+5.3.4 Zone T - NAG Transition Rock

-The material utilized for Zone T was selectively sorted and transported to the embankment as required.
-Prior to the back filling of the filter trench with Zone F material the downstream sidewall of the trench was inspected for any unsuitable Zone T material.
-Any material that was found to be oversize (greater than 150 mm) or had greater than 20% fines was removed with an excavator after backfilling of the filter trench was completed.
-(Photo 15) The removed material was replaced by suitable Zone T material hauled and placed by MPMC with the aid of a loader and grader.
+The material utilized for Zone T was selectively sorted and transported to the TSF as required.
+Prior to the back filling of the Zone F trench with Zone F material, the downstream sidewall of the trench was inspected for any unsuitable Zone T material.
+Any material that was found to be oversize (greater than 150 mm) or had greater than 20% fines was removed with an excavator after backfilling of the Zone F trench was completed (Photo 15).
+The removed material was replaced by suitable Zone T material hauled and placed by MPMC with the aid of a loader and grader.